 2. Learn to Hit Drop Shots

-A drop shot – while difficult to perfect – is an excellent shot selection and pickleball doubles strategy any time you and your partner are not at the non-volley line, but your opponents are.
+A drop shot – while difficult to perfect – is an excellent shot selection and doubles strategy any time you and your partner are not at the non-volley line, but your opponents are.
 It’s a shot that, when successfully executed, will get you and your partner to the non-volley line as well – thereby negating the inherent advantage your opponents previously had.

-The drop shot is frequently executed from the serving team after the return-of-serve.
+The drop shot is frequently executed by the serving team after the return-of-serve.
 Because of this frequent execution on the third shot, the drop shot is often referred to as a “third shot drop.”

-3. Keep your Opponents Pinned to the Baseline
+3. Keep Your Opponents Pinned to the Baseline

 If you and your partner are at the non-volley line and your opponents are not, keep them pinned back.
 The odds are stacked in your favor at this point.
 Hitting a shorter shot simply brings your opponents up to the non-volley line where your advantage will be negated.
-Instead, a better pickleball doubles strategy is to hit shots that keep your opponents deep in their own court so you maintain the advantage in the rally.
+Instead, a better strategy is to hit shots that keep your opponents deep in their own court so you maintain the advantage in the rally.

 4. Hit at Your Opponent’s Feet

 A ball at the feet is a very difficult ball to return without popping it up.
 If you’re dinking with your opponents, hit it at their feet.
-If your opponents is in the transition area between the non-volley line and the baseline, hit the ball at their feet.
+If your opponents are in the transition area between the non-volley line and the baseline, hit the ball at their feet.
 If they are near the baseline, keep them pinned back and hit the ball at their feet.
-Adhering to this simple strategy will surely make you a better doubles pickleball player.
+Adhering to this simple strategy will surely make you a better doubles player.